jcjorel/clonesquad-ec2-pet-autoscaler/docs/TOOLS.md

 * `--script-dir <directory>`: A directory containing scripts to launch on state change.
 Default: /etc/cs-instance-watcher.d/
 	* Place scripts under a subdirectory which hold the name of the state.
 		* Ex: */etc/cs-instance-watcher.d/**draining**/script_to_launch_on_draining.sh*

+Note: `cs-instance-watcher` reacts to the presence of 2 tags on the instance where it is deployed:
+* `clonesquad:excluded` : When set to 'True', the 'new-connection-to-port-blocking' algorithm will immediatly blacklist configured ports.
+* `clonesquad:force-excluded-instance-in-targetgroups` : When set to 'True', it disables the behavior associated with `clonesquad:excluded`.

 **IAM Policy:**